Matti Schmid betting profile: Sony Open in Hawaii - PGA TOUR

 Schmid's advanced stats and rankings

-- Schmid posted an average of -0.120 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Schmid has struggled with his driving in his past five tournaments, posting a -0.120 Strokes Gained: Off-the-Tee average.

-- He averaged 0.177 Strokes Gained: Approach the Green over his last five starts.
+- His approach play has been a strength, delivering a 0.177 Strokes Gained: Approach the Green mark in his past five starts.

+- Around the greens, Schmid has posted a -0.193 Strokes Gained: Around-the-Green average over his last five tournaments.

-- Schmid delivered an average of 0.434 Strokes Gained: Putting in his past five tournaments.
+- On the greens, Schmid has been effective with a 0.434 Strokes Gained: Putting average in his past five starts.

 All stats in this article are accurate for Schmid as of the start of the Sony Open in Hawaii.